JohnnySolo/Data-Analysis-Project---Hybrid-Cyber-Threat-Detection/README.md

-# 🛡️ Hybrid Cyber Threat Detection: Hunting Stealth Infiltration & Zero-Day Botnets
+# 🛡️ Hybrid Cyber Threat Detection: Hunting Stealth Infiltration & Botnets

+## 📑 Executive Summary
+This project develops a machine learning pipeline designed to improve alert fidelity in Security Operations Centers (SOCs).
+By processing imbalanced network telemetry, the project addresses the inherent complexity of modern threat landscapes, where automated botnets and stealthy human-driven infiltrations present completely opposing behavioral signatures.
+Using PySpark for temporal feature engineering, a Deep Learning Autoencoder for timing analysis, and a Cascading LightGBM classifier, the system isolates automated botnets and increases the detection precision of stealthy Infiltration attacks from a 4% baseline to 43%.
+The repository includes full exploratory analysis, model benchmarking, and actionable operational recommendations.

+---

 ## 📌 Project Overview

-This project builds an advanced, end-to-end Machine Learning pipeline to detect highly sophisticated cyber threats within massive network telemetry.
-By combining distributed data engineering, unsupervised deep learning, and a hierarchical supervised architecture, we move beyond generic "anomaly detection" to explicitly hunt stealthy Infiltration attacks while prioritizing Security Operations Center (SOC) business metrics.

-### 💼 The Business Problem & Objective
+### 💼 The Business Problem

-Modern Security Operations Centers (SOCs) are drowning in "Alert Fatigue."
-Legacy unsupervised systems (like Isolation Forests) trigger thousands of false alarms daily because they fail to understand two modern threat realities: Botnets form dense, identical clusters, and Infiltration attacks actively mimic normal human network volume.

-The objective of this project is to build a hybrid ML architecture that eradicates zero-day botnets and successfully isolates stealthy Infiltration traffic, achieving a massive predictive lift in Precision without creating unmanageable false positives for security analysts.
+Security Operations Centers (SOCs) frequently manage high volumes of false-positive alerts.
+The root of this problem lies in the bifurcated nature of network anomalies: high-volume, automated Botnets create massive noise through rigid beaconing, while low-volume Infiltration attacks actively mimic normal human network behavior.
+This structural contradiction makes flat, single-model threat detection highly ineffective.
+The objective of this project is to build a hierarchical ML architecture capable of addressing both opposing threat profiles, improving the detection of stealthy Infiltration traffic while keeping false positives manageable for security analysts.

 ### 📂 Data Sources & Preprocessing

-We processed massive, highly imbalanced network flow datasets containing Benign traffic, Botnet beaconing, and stealthy Infiltration attacks.
+We processed highly imbalanced network flow datasets containing Benign traffic, Botnet beaconing, and Infiltration attacks.

-* **Distributed Data Engineering (PySpark):**
-  * Ingested and processed gigabytes of Parquet files using PySpark.
-  * Extracted an isolated, scientifically orthogonal core of 8 behavioral features and raw TCP flags to prevent collinearity noise and data leakage.
+* **Data Engineering (PySpark):** Ingested Parquet files and extracted an isolated core of 8 behavioral features and raw TCP flags to prevent data leakage.
-  * **Temporal Engineering:** Built 60-second rolling windows partitioned by Destination Port to mathematically capture "Campaign Bursts" and sequential attacker density, proving that stealthy attacks are invisible at the single-packet level.
+* **Temporal Engineering:** Engineered 60-second rolling windows partitioned by Destination Port to capture connection density over time, based on the finding that stealthy attacks are difficult to detect at the single-packet level.

 ### 🛠️ Methodology & Machine Learning Approach

-This project was executed using the **PEAK Framework** (Prepare, Execute, Act, Knowledge), deploying a highly specialized ML architecture:

-* **Unsupervised Deep Learning (Feature Extraction):** Trained a 3-feature Deep Neural Network **Autoencoder** strictly on timing sequences (blinding it to payload volume).
-This created a highly sensitive `Timing_Anomaly_Score` tripwire that could not be tricked by volume mimicry.
+* **Feature Extraction (Autoencoder):** Trained a 3-feature Deep Neural Network Autoencoder strictly on timing sequences to create a `Timing_Anomaly_Score`, avoiding payload volume data to prevent mimicry.
-* **Cascading Supervised Architecture (Easy-First):** * **Stage 1 (The Bot Hunter):** An initial XGBoost model hyper-focused on isolating and removing rigid, robotic botnet beaconing.
+* **Cascading Supervised Architecture:** * **Stage 1:** An initial XGBoost model focused exclusively on isolating rigid botnet beaconing.
-  * **Stage 2 (The Infiltration Hunter):** A highly sensitive **LightGBM** classifier that analyzes the remaining traffic.
-We utilized LightGBM's leaf-wise tree growth and tuned the `scale_pos_weight` parameter to aggressively hunt the 4% minority class (Infiltration) without causing false-positive blowouts.
+  * **Stage 2:** A LightGBM classifier analyzing the remaining traffic, utilizing leaf-wise tree growth and a tuned `scale_pos_weight` parameter to address the 4% minority class (Infiltration).
-* **Model Benchmarking:** Pitted XGBoost against LightGBM in the Stage 2 architecture, proving that LightGBM's leaf-wise growth yields a strict Pareto improvement for complex mimicry patterns.
-* **Explainable AI (XAI):** Deployed **SHAP (Game Theory)** to deconstruct the final LightGBM model, ensuring the AI's decisions are transparent and actionable for human security analysts.
+* **Explainable AI (XAI):** Applied SHAP to deconstruct the final LightGBM model, ensuring the features driving the predictions are transparent.

-### 📊 Key Insights & SOC Business Value
+### 📊 Key Insights & Recommendations

-By shifting the focus from misleading "Global Accuracy" to strict Precision/Recall evaluation, the pipeline delivered measurable improvements across core SOC KPIs:

-* **Alert Fidelity & Analyst ROI (10x Lift):** Infiltration traffic represents just ~4.1% of the baseline dataset (a random guess yields 0.04 precision).
-Our tuned LightGBM architecture achieved a Precision of 0.43 and a Recall of 0.54.
-This **10x predictive lift** catches the majority of stealthy attacks while keeping false alarms highly manageable, saving hundreds of wasted analyst investigation hours.
+* **Alert Fidelity Improvement:** The tuned LightGBM architecture achieved a Precision of 0.43 and a Recall of 0.54 for Infiltration attacks.
+This provides a 10x predictive lift over the baseline probability, helping focus analyst attention on higher-confidence alerts.
-* **The Mimicry Trap Exposes the Need for Temporal Analysis:** Our SHAP and ECDF analysis proved that spatial outlier detection fails because Infiltration perfectly mimics human payload sizes.
-The top 3 most critical features for catching these attacks were the 60-second rolling windows we engineered in PySpark.
-* **Actionable Intelligence & MTTR Reduction:** The SHAP analysis eradicated the "Black Box" problem.
-It revealed that high `RST Flag Cnt` combined with temporal density are the strongest indicators of compromise (IoCs).
-Instead of blindly trusting a model, SOC analysts can use these transparent insights to instantly write targeted, stateful firewall rules, drastically reducing the Mean Time to Respond (MTTR).
+* **Actionable TCP Intelligence:** SHAP analysis revealed that high `RST Flag Cnt` combined with temporal density are strong indicators of compromise.
+* **Operational Recommendation:** SOC teams should convert these SHAP insights into static, computationally inexpensive firewall rules (e.g., rate-limiting RST flags per minute) while using the heavier ML pipeline for retroactive, offline threat hunting.

+### ⚠️ Operational Limitations & Trade-offs
+To maintain transparency, it is important to acknowledge the deployment realities of this architecture:
+* **Infrastructure Latency:** Reliance on 60-second rolling temporal windows introduces a latency floor. **Mitigation:** Deploy Apache Kafka & Flink for real-time streaming, accepting higher infrastructure costs.
+* **Compute & Memory Scaling:** Using `.toPandas()` for LightGBM training creates Out-Of-Memory (OOM) risks on large-scale data. **Mitigation:** Transition the final classifier to a fully distributed framework (e.g., SynapseML) for cluster-wide scalability.
+* **Adversarial Evasion:** Advanced actors could bypass the Autoencoder by injecting random "jitter" into their malware. **Mitigation:** Utilize adversarial training by injecting synthetic noise into the baseline data.